+A = 4.0 B- = 2.7 F =

+A- = 3.7 C+ = 2.3

+B+ = 3.3 C = 2

+B = 3.0 C-= 1.7
-The following grades are not figured into GPA:

-W Withdrawal IE Incomplete extension AU Audit

-I Temporary incomplete U Unsatisfactory GM Grade missing

-P Pass N Permanent incomplete
+The following grades are not figured into GPA: W Withdrawal IE Incomplete extension AU Audit I Temporary incomplete U Unsatisfactory GM Grade missing P Pass N Permanent incomplete

 B. Incompletes: A grade of I is a temporary grade and indicates that assigned work has not been completed.
 The time allowed for the removal of an incomplete is one year after the end of the semester in which the course was offered.
 After the first year has elapsed the grade is changed to a permanent incomplete N and cannot be overturned.
 Students who attend a class to complete an incomplete grade will be expected to register and pay for the class as an audit.
 In these cases, students must obtain the instructor's approval to attend a class through this form.
 Grades of GM will be converted to N if a grade is not entered within the year.
 In unusual circumstances, PhD students (only) are eligible to request a 6 month extension for the incomplete.
 This will require the signature of the instructor, department chair and assistant dean of academic affairs.
 Following that, the PhD student may require an additional and final 6 month extension.
 This too must be approved by the instructor, department chair, and assistant dean of academic affairs.
-To appeal an N that is older that 2 years, see the Permant Incomplete Removal Petition.
+Following that, the PhD student may require an additional and final 6 month extension.
+This toler that 2 years, see the Permant Incomplete Removal Petition.